So what is Korfball?

 - Seniors – £224 per season.
 Can be paid as a one off payment in September when invoiced or monthly at £32 per month from Sep-Mar inclusive (7 months) or termly at £74.50 per term, due September, November & February.

-- Juniors (U13s and below) – £5 per week, paid termly.
+- Juniors/Youths (U13s and below) – £5 per week, paid termly.
 Invoices sent in September, January and April.

 What do you get for that?